tctree333/RPi-Fan-Control/README.md

 Just get the alias. (see below)

 # Setup
-SSH into your Pi or open a new Terminal Window.
+SSH into your Pi or open a new Terminal Window.<br>
 Clone the GitHub Repository.
 ```
 git clone https://github.com/tctree333/RPi-Fan-Control.git